oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

 ```
 where "group-name" is the name of the user group that is created for some specific users in the "Identity & Security->Groups" section in OCI console.

-### 5. Policy to access input document files in object storage (Recommended)
+### 5. Policy to access input document files in object storage

-If your want to analyze documents stored in your tenancy's object storage bucket, add the below statement to grant object storage access permissions to the group:
+If you want to analyze documents stored in your tenancy's object storage bucket, add the below statement to grant object storage access permissions to the group:
 ```
 allow group <group-name> to use object-family in tenancy
 ```